-When investing in real estate deals, whether crowdfunded or otherwise, t’s good to know the answers to real estate investing questions such as:
+When investing in real estate deals, whether crowdfunded or otherwise, t’s good to know the answers to the following questions:

 - What is an acceptable loan-to-value ratio?
 Should I invest in a property where the owner is only putting five percent down?
 Or should I look for deals with down payments in the twenty and thirty percent range like the bank does?

 - Are the ROI projections for the deal realistic?
 Is the owner really going to make as much money on the deal as he or she thinks they are?

 - What is the need in the area for the type of property the owner is promoting?
 Is the chance of gaining quality tenants high enough?

 There are good and bad sides to the crowdfunding investment platform.
 The bad side is that you are giving up a large amount of control as you are putting your money into the hands of others in hopes for a profit.

 The good side is that reputable crowdfunding companies will commit to doing some serious due diligence on the deals they present to their members before they offer them.

 Fundrise management staff does work to help minimize risk by only approving deals that have been thoroughly scrutinized.
 That being said, it is important that investors understand that this intense examination doesn’t eliminate risk altogether.